Fortnite: Save the World: Transition under Tencent

 Fortnite's early development hit a number of roadblocks.
 First, Epic began using Fortnite as the testing ground for the new Unreal Engine 4, which slowed some development.
 A further factor was recognizing that to maintain interest in the game, it needed to have deep systems for player progression and itemization, similar to computer role-playing games.
 They reached out and brought in system designers from popular massively multiplayer online games, including Darren Sugg, to gain input on how to create these types of systems.
 A culminating issue in the slowdown was the investment from Tencent in Epic Games in 2012, which transitioned a number of high-level executives, including Bleszinski, out of the company.
 Epic had recognized they needed to prepare for offering games that followed the games as a service model.
 Tencent had excelled at this in China, and agreed to help Epic in exchange for significant ownership in Epic.
-Epic chose to use Fortnite as the spearhead for Epic's games-as-a-service model which created additional road bumps, according to Mustard.
+Epic chose to use Fortnite as the spearhead for Epic's games-as-a-service model which created additional hurdles, according to Mustard.
 Further, with the transition of executives, new leadership was needed to take over for Fortnite's development team.
 Sugg, for example, had been discussing the various game systems in depth with Bleszinski, who otherwise was leading the design.
 With Bleszinski's departure, Sugg had to take over as lead design to try to continue the vision that Bleszinski's team had.
 Rod Fergusson, who had left Epic after Tencent's investment in 2012, stated that if he had stayed on with Epic, he would likely have cancelled Fortnite by this point.

-At the same time, Epic made several decisions on gameplay that felt established the basis of Fortnite.
+At the same time, Epic made several decisions on gameplay which established the basis of Fortnite.
 Initially when players placed walls and other fortifications, they would have had players complete a mini-game to complete the construction.
 They found that the game was more successful when these fortifications built themselves, allowing players to create forts quickly, and kept this approach.
 They were also able to bring in various game modes that had been envisioned in Gears of War 3, but which then were limited by the game's engine.
 The dynamic nature of the game world due to players' fortifications and de-construction required them to come up with an artificial intelligence pathfinding solution for the enemies.
 Epic considered they were trying to build a toolkit for players to interact with as to create emergent gameplay solutions based on the situation of the missions, from which they can continue to expand upon with new items throughout the life of the game.